John H. Sununu

 John Henry Sununu (born July 2, 1939) is a Cuban-born American politician who served as the 75th governor of New Hampshire from 1983 to 1989 and as the 14th White House chief of staff under President George H. W. Bush from 1989 to 1991.

-Born in Cuba to an American father and a Salvadoran mother, he is of Palestinian, Greek, Hispanic, and Lebanese descent, making him the first Arab American, Greek American, and Hispanic American to be governor of New Hampshire and White House chief of staff.
+Born in Cuba to an American father and a Salvadoran mother, he is of Greek, Hispanic, and Lebanese descent, making him the first Arab American, Greek American, and Hispanic American to be governor of New Hampshire and White House chief of staff.
 He is the father of John E. Sununu, the former United States Senator from New Hampshire, and Christopher Sununu, the former governor of New Hampshire.
 Sununu was the chairman of the New Hampshire Republican Party from 2009 to 2011.

 Early life and education

-Sununu was born on July 2, 1939, in Havana, Cuba, while his parents were visiting Cuba on a business trip.
+Sununu was born on July 2, 1939 in Havana, Cuba while his parents were visiting Cuba on a business trip.
 He is the son of John Saleh Sununu, an international film distributor, and Victoria Sununu (née Dada).
-His father's family came to the United States from Lebanon as Greek Orthodox Christians at the turn of the 20th century and his ancestry was Greek and Lebanese from Jerusalem and Beirut respectively.
-John Saleh Sununu was born in Boston, Massachusetts.
-His mother Victoria Dada was born in El Salvador.
-Her family were also Greek Orthodox Christians, of Greek and Spanish ancestry, and had settled in Central America at the turn of the 20th century.
+His father's family came to the United States from Lebanon as Greek Orthodox Christians at the turn of the 20th century; his father's ancestry was Greek and Lebanese from Jerusalem and Beirut, respectively.
+Sununu's father was born in Boston, Massachusetts, while his mother was born in El Salvador.
+According to Sununu, his maternal ancestors were Greeks who settled in Central America at the turn of the 20th century.
+He has said that his maternal ancestry makes him "part Greek American and part Hispanic American".
 Sununu visited Beirut, Lebanon, as a child in the late 1940s.
 He grew up in New York City and graduated from the La Salle Military Academy on Long Island.

 Sununu earned a Bachelor of Science degree in 1961, a Master of Science degree in 1963, and a PhD in 1966 from the Massachusetts Institute of Technology, all in mechanical engineering.
 He was a member of the Phi Sigma Kappa fraternity.

 Career

 From 1966 to 1982, Sununu taught at Tufts University, where he was an associate professor of mechanical engineering.
 He was the associate dean of the university's College of Engineering from 1968 to 1973.
 As of 1988, Sununu retained his title and family tuition benefits from Tufts during an "extremely rare" unpaid six-year leave of absence that coincided with his governorship.
 He was on the advisory board of the Technology and Policy Program at MIT from 1984 until 1989.

-A Republican, Sununu represented the 5th Rockingham district in the New Hampshire House of Representatives from 1973 to 1975.
+A Republican, Sununu represented the 5th Rockingham district in the New Hampshire House of Representatives from 1972 to 1974.
 Sununu ran for the New Hampshire Senate in 1974 and 1976, but lost the general election both times to Delbert F. Downing.
 He ran for the Executive Council of New Hampshire in 1978, but lost the general election to Dudley Dudley.
 He ran for the United States Senate in 1980, but lost the Republican primary to Warren Rudman.